 Nairobi to Mombasa Train – First Impressions and Review

 The SGR service is as standard as train services get.
-First impressions were excellent!
-The termini buildings and platforms are beautiful, exits and entrances well labeled and staff were courteous.
+My first impressions were excellent!
+The termini buildings and platforms are beautiful, exits and entrances well labelled and staff were courteous.

 Security is also serious business.
 Upon arrival at the station, you go through at least 6 different security checks before you get to the platform.
 They’re all quite quick and painless.
 Well, except for when a sniffer dog spends too much time on your bag.
 Turns out he was a fan of Blue 🙂